-While any individual may report alleged sexual harassment to the Title IX Office, a signed formal complaint may only be submitted by the individual alleging they have been subjected to sexual harassment (the "Complainant").
-Regardless of the source of the report received, the Title IX Coordinator or designee will contact any person allegedly subjected to sexual harassment to provide information regarding the supportive measures available to them under this policy (See page 23 for supportive measures) and determine whether they wish to submit a formal complaint.
+Any individual may report alleged sexual harassment to the Title IX Office.
+However, formal written complaints to initiate an informal resolution or a formal grievance process may only be submitted by the individual alleging they have been subjected to sexual harassment (the "Complainant").

+Regardless of the source of the report received, the Title IX Coordinator or designee will contact any person allegedly subjected to sexual harassment to provide information regarding the supportive measures available to them under this policy (See page 22 for supportive measures) and determine whether they wish to submit a formal complaint.

-A signed formal complaint begins the Title IX process.
-When a formal complaint is received, the Title IX Coordinator or designee automatically sends a written notice of allegations to the accused.
-The Title IX Office cannot compel individuals to submit a formal complaint for resolution under this procedure.
-However, in some instances, the Title IX Coordinator may sign a formal complaint based on the information received if the individual allegedly harmed does not wish to file a formal complaint.
+The Title IX Office cannot compel individuals to submit a formal complaint for resolution under 57 this procedure.
+However, in some instances, the Title IX Coordinator may sign a formal complaint based on the information received if the individual allegedly harmed does not wish to make a formal complaint.
 Some circumstances may require a recipient (via the Title IX Coordinator) to initiate an investigation and adjudication of sexual harassment allegations in order to protect the recipient's educational community or otherwise avoid being deliberately indifferent to known sexual harassment.
-The complainant need not participate in the process further, but will receive all notices issued under this Policy and Process.